-The eight hours have flown by.
-Pay your guide.
-Take your guide up on his offer to drop you off at Panteón Civil de Dolores.
-It’s round 2 at the cemetery – this time, a success!
-Spend an hour or so wandering around and observing the festivities and decorated gravestones.
+The eight hours flew by.
+Our guide offered to drop us off at Panteón Civil de Dolores for another try at checking out the Dia de los Muertos festivities.
+Round 2 at the cemetery - this time, a success!
+We spent an hour or so wandering around and observing the festivities and decorated gravestones.

-EVENING: Pull up the list of restaurants recommended by your Airbnb hosts.
-Make reservations online for Azul Condesa and hop into an Uber.
-After dinner, walk to Licoreria Limantour (recommended by your Eat Mexico guide) in Roma Norte for drinks.
-It is #20 on the World’s 50 Best Bars of 2015.
+For dinner, we made reservations online for Azul Condesa, which was a recommendation from our Airbnb hosts.
+After dinner, we walked over to Licoreria Limantour (recommended by our Eat Mexico guide) in Roma Norte for drinks.
+It also happened to be #20 on the World’s 50 Best Bars of 2015.

 Lassi Orwell and Jamaica Mezcal

-MORNING: Ride Ecobicis to Panaderia Rosetta.
-Stop yourself from ordering all the baked goods.
-They are fantastic!
-You will consider coming back here for breakfast another day, but there are too many places to try.
+Before heading down to Coyoacan, we rode Ecobicis to Panaderia Rosetta in Roma Norte.
+We definitely had to stop ourselves from ordering all the baked goods.
+They were SO fantastic that we seriously considered returning for breakfast another day, but there were too many places to try.

 Altar at Casa Azul